cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 effective changes might be implemented in the real network (i.e., subject to adequate validation and control checks).
-Digital twin for networks also play a crucial role in root cause analysis, providing a sandbox for assessing hypotheses and validating the outcomes of data-driven insights without impacting end users.
-Therefore,digital twin for networks is more than an simulation platform or network simulator.
+Digital twin for networks also play a crucial role in root cause analysis, providing a sandbox for assessing hypotheses and validating the outcomes of data-driven insights without impacting end users, when adequate isolation guards are in place.
+Therefore, digital twin for networks is more than an simulation platform or network simulator.